 1965: The Beatles’ final UK tour ended with two concerts at the Capitol Cinema in Cardiff, Wales.

-1966: Pink Floyd performed their first concert at the Oxfam Benefit at London’s Royal Albert Hall.
+1966: Pink Floyd performed their first concert at a large venue at London’s Royal Albert Hall for the Oxfam charity organization.

 1968: Smokey Robinson & the Miracles released “Baby, Baby Don’t Cry,” the lead single from their album Time Out for Smokey Robinson & The Miracles.